alex-e-development/alex-e-development.github.io/chapter-babel/README.md

 You will need to have [Node.js](https://nodejs.org/en/download/) installed on your machine and available from your terminal.
 Installing Node will automatically install [npm](<https://en.wikipedia.org/wiki/Npm_(software)>) as well, which is what you will use to install Babel.

+Open up your terminal of choice.
 If you see version numbers when running the two commands below (your numbers will likely be different than this example) then you are ready to go:

 ```bash
 node --version